MishaRubanov/MAPDH/README.md

 ## Getting Started

-To streamline MAPDH use, example scripts and functions for convenience are provided.
+To streamline MAPDH use, example scripts and functions are provided.

 Key files in the main folder:
 * Patterning_functions
-  * This file contains all necessary functions to run all operations in MAPDH.
+  * This file contains all necessary functions, with documentation, to run all operations in MAPDH.
 * Patterning_example_script
-  * This file is an example that uses a few built-in masks to pattern differently shaped hydrogels
+  * This file is an example that uses built-in masks to pattern differently shaped hydrogels.
 * MAPDH_example_script
   * This file is an example for fully automated MADPH - incorporating the flow controller, patterning setup, bright-field and fluorescence imaging into one script for multi-domain patterning and simultaneous imaging.